wkim007/dotNetApp1/README.md

 ## Verification status

-The machine used to create this sample does not currently have the `dotnet` SDK installed, so the solution was not compiled or executed here.
+The machine used to create this sample does not currently have the required Windows/.NET Framework build environment, so the solution was not compiled or executed here.
-# dotNetApp1